legal-united-states-poker-sites

 1. Martin Jacobson’s Comeback | 2014 WSOP Main Event

-Jacobson started the final table of the 2014 Main Event in 8th place out of 9.
+Jacobson started the final table of the 2014 Main Event in 8th place out of 9, but had the most tournament experience at the table, with more than $1.2 million in WSOP winnings.
 After a slow start, he doubled up through back-to-back aggressive plays.
-His confidence grew visibly, and he controlled the table from that point on, eventually taking home the bracelet and $10 million.
+After winning these all-ins, his confidence visibly grew, and he controlled the table from that point on, eventually taking home the bracelet and $10 million.

 2. Chris Moneymaker’s Bluff | 2003 WSOP Main Event

 This iconic hand against Sammy Farha helped launch the poker boom.
-Moneymaker pulled off a fearless bluff on the river, forcing Farha to fold the best hand.
-That hand didn’t just win chips, it gave Moneymaker the confidence and momentum to win it all.
+When Moneymaker and Farha got heads up, many people thought that the seasoned pro would make light work of the amateur.
+However, Moneymaker showed his mettle, pulling off a fearless bluff on the river, forcing Farha off of top pair and giving Chris a big chip advantage.
+That hand gave Moneymaker the confidence and momentum to win it all.

 3. Koray Aldemir’s Power Push | 2021 WSOP Main Event